4. Commonly Used Classes in the Java

 }

-}; // Person class
+}; // class person

-// constructor
+// manufacturer

 public sort2() {

-// an array of people
+// a table of people

-// Sort the array of people
+// sorting the people table

-// verification
+// check

 for(int i=0;i<3;i++)